mikelevins/clotho/README.md

    Run SBCL and load presentation-server.asd
    Eval the following forms:

-   (asdf:load-system :presentation-server) ; to load the system definition (presentation-server::launch-presentation-server) ; to launch the presentation-server app (remote-js:eval presentation-server::*remote-js-context* "alert('hello!')") ; to send some Javascript to the presentation server
+   (asdf:load-system :clotho) ; to load the system definition (clotho::launch-presenter) ; to launch the Clotho presenter app (remote-js:eval clotho::*remote-js-context* "alert('hello!')") ; to send some Javascript to the presentation server (clotho::quit-presenter) ; to ask the presenter app to quit

 ## License